 Reference rates and indices such as EURIBOR and other interest rate or other types of rates and indices which are deemed to be "benchmarks" (each a "Benchmark" and together, the "Benchmarks"), to which the interest on securities may be linked, have become the subject of regulatory scrutiny and recent national and international regulatory guidance and proposals for reform.
 This has resulted in regulatory reform and changes to existing Benchmarks, with further change anticipated.
-These reforms may cause such benchmarks to perform differently than in the past, to disappear entirely, or have other consequences which cannot be predicted.
+These reforms have resulted in the cessation of certain benchmarks, including LIBOR or the Japanese Yen LIBOR, the cessation of U.S. Dollar LIBOR at the end of June 2023, and other benchmarks could be eliminated or declared unrepresentative.
 In particular, EONIA (Euro Overnight Index Average) was discontinued on 3 January 2022.